 The School becomes the official owner of the Monument-National.

-The Playwriting program is created, headed by the Director of the English Acting section.
+The Playwriting program is created, headed by Joel Miller, Director of the English Acting section.

 Two major shows featuring graduates of the School depart on a cross-Canada tour to mark the institution’s first quarter-century.

 Graduating students from the Acting program travel to Russia for a training workshop at the Moscow Theatre School.

 After a vast restoration, the renovated Monument-National is officially opened on June 24.

 The Directing and Mise en scène programs are created

 First-ever Homecoming Weekend, October 28 to 30, with close to 400 alumni in attendance from across Canada and abroad.